titastransport/GustiLogistics/README.md

 # GustiLogistics

-Welcome to my *small business supply chain management web app*, which is currently .
-Although still in Beta, this application is already **in production**.
+Welcome to my *small business supply chain management web app*.
+Although still in Beta, this application is already **in production** and providing value.
 It enables my former company, [Gustiamo](https://www.gustiamo.com/), to better manage their supply chain more efficiently and effectively via:
 * Data Analytics and Visualization
 * Forecasting of Inventory Reorder Dates and Quantities

 ### Tech Stack

-* Ruby on [Rails](http://rubyonrails.org/) application hosted on [Heroku](https://www.heroku.com/) backed by [PostgreSQL](https://www.postgresql.org/) database.
+* Ruby on [Rails](http://rubyonrails.org/) application hosted on [Heroku](https://www.heroku.com/) and backed by [PostgreSQL](https://www.postgresql.org/) database.
   * Makes particular use of the following [RubyGems](https://rubygems.org/):
     * [Bootstrap-Sass](https://github.com/twbs/bootstrap-sass/) for styling on the Front-End.
     * [jQuery](https://rubygems.org/gems/jquery-rails) for making [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)) requests.